The Essential Guide to Bullying Statistics 2014 and recent bullying percentages.

 There is no doubt that bullying is a problem in U.S. schools, but just how much of a problem is it?
 The latest bullying statistics 2014 reflect bullying in “real life,” as well as cyber bullying.
-The numbers are both shocking and disheartening.
+The numbers related to any bullying statistic are both shocking and disheartening.

 According to the U.S. Department of Health and Human Services’ (DHHS) anti-bullying website, Stopbullying.gov, bullying is defined as “intentionally aggressive, usually repeated” verbal, social, or physical behavior aimed at a specific person or group of people.
 Some bullying actions are considered criminal, such as harassment or hazing; but “bullying” alone is not illegal.
 And recent news stories abound with tales of cyberbullying – where the target is harassed through social media or other technology – that have unfortunately resulted in victims’ suicides.
 The majority of bullying still takes place at school; 1 in 3 U.S. students say they have been bullied at school, according to the DHHS.
 More shocking bullying statistics for 2014 follow: